 Discussion:

-This submission proposes suggested normative text to include discovery assistance procedure as discussed in 11-18/486 “Multi-band discovery assistance” and 11-18/816 “Discovery Assistance for 802.11ay”
+This submission proposes suggested normative text to include discovery assistance procedure as discussed in [4], [5] and [6].

 This proposal provides the following benefits:

 By using multi-band discovery assistance, AP/PCP can obtain when a new STA is trying to join the BSS.
 As a result, on-demand exhaustive DMG beacon transmission will be possible.
 AP/PCP can reduce DMG beacon transmissions when it is not necessary.
 It will be helpful to reduce beaconing overhead and to shorten Data frame blackout duration within a beacon interval.